 Iron & Velvet.
 Their products are made in the UK with 70% of them being made up of natural ingredients.
 Their paper and cardboard packaging comes from FSC (Forest Stewardship Council) certified sources and their palm oil derived soap ingredient from an RSPO (Roundtable on Sustainable Palm Oil) certified supplier.
 A secondary soap they use is made from waste plant material left over from biofuel manufacture.
 They also deliver their sachets through the postal service in order to keep emissions from delivery to a minimum.
 They list all the ingredients used in their products on their FAQ page.

 Ocean Saver’s Pod.
 Their products are vegan, not tested on animals and certified as being biodegradable by the private company TUV Nord.
-They do not disclose the ingredients in their products, which according to my interpretation is a breach of current legislation.
+Again, this company doesn’t disclose the ingredients in their products!
 I emailed them for an answer on this but they failed to reply.

 Another UK brand Mangle & Wringer sell cleaning products, some of which are concentrates, in glass bottles, pouches and aluminium tins.
 Unlike the other companies above this company only use food-grade ingredients in their products.